isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 ## Conclusion

 There is nothing new, really, in all of the above (is there anything new under the sun, anyway?).
-My personal point of view, and gain from an exploration of this kind, is that revisiting the basics can lead to formulating better questions.
+However, there is often a gain from revisiting the basics and that is the ability to formulate better questions.
 But that's all for now.

 <!-- In fact, from a mathematical point of view, the whole thing seems rather trivial: polynomials are undbounded (on $$\mathbb{R}$$) and, therefore, necessarily diverge from any bounded function as $${\\|}x{\\|}$$ increases.
 The experiments were fun, though. -->